Nikshay8/VisionMark-Facial-Attendance-System/README.md

-# 📷 Attendance System Using Facial Recognition
+# 📷 VisionMark - Attendance System Using Facial Recognition

 This project is a Python-based real-time attendance system using facial recognition.
 It uses the webcam to detect and recognize faces, marks attendance for recognized individuals, and saves the records in a `.csv` file with the current date.